vardhan-cr/mojo/README.md

 $ gclient sync
 ```

-You do not need to rerun `gn gen out/Debug` or `mojo/tools/mojob.py gn`.
-Ninja
+You do not need to rerun `gn gen out/Debug` - ninja does so automatically each
-will do so automatically as needed.
+time you build.
+You might need to rerun `mojo/tools/mojob.py gn` if the GN
+flags have changed.

 ## Contribute